 Plan Your Visit to Sanremo

 Sanremo, sometimes written as San Remo, is one of the closest seaside cities to the French border, about 20 miles away.
 It’s a one hour drive from the airport in Nice, France, and is on the main rail line that runs up Italy’s coast to France.
 From Genoa the train ride is a little over 2 hours.
-The train station is near the harbor and is a very short walk into town.
 Trains and buses run to other coastal and inland Ligurian towns.
 With its mild climate, the city can be visited almost any time of year.

-Where to Stay: Best Western Hotel Nazionale is right by the casino, train station, and beginning of the pedestrian area.
+- Where to Stay: Best Western Hotel Nazionale is right by the casino and beginning of the pedestrian area.
 Other hotels I’ve stayed at and recommend are Hotel Miramare Continental Palace near the sea and the historic Grand Hotel & des Anglais on a small hill overlooking the sea.
-Both are easy to access by car and a short walk from the train station, casino, and city center.
+Both are easy to access by car and a short walk from the casino, harbor, and city center.
 I also stayed at and recommend the vacation apartment La Casa di Pepe, a short walk from the center and beaches and it comes with a parking place.

 - Find and compare more hotels in Sanremo